manzikki/forestfires/README.md

 There are "one country only" R scripts, too.

-the directory ui contains the web interface
+the directory ui contains the web interface.

+3 Detailed instructions for each type of visualizations

+.. can be found at https://github.com/manzikki/forestfires/wiki